-The Systems & Services Committee offers support and networking opportunities for federally and non-federally funded agencies in our community.
+The Systems & Services Committee offers support and networking opportunities for federally funded agencies in our community.
 This group often discusses successes and challenges, emerging issues facing those experiencing homelessness, collective training needs for staff, and gaps in services, as well as topics related to Housing and Urban Development (HUD) funding implementation and requirements.

-Objective Outcome Bolster the SSI/SSDI Outreach Access and Recovery (SOAR) program Σ Help establish a risk mitigation initiative and application fee regulation \square
+Objective Outcome Bolster the SSI/SSDI Outreach Access and Recovery (SOAR) program Σ Help establish a risk mitigation initiative and application fee regulation Σ Educate and engage with underserved, culturally specific populations Σ